Recent Challenges Faced by the Monterey County Lodging Market

 Our unique methodology, which involves conducting primary interviews within local markets, enables us to gather real-time insights and current data.
 This approach ensures an in-depth understanding of each market we operate in.
 For comprehensive information about the Monterey County market or for assistance in making investment decisions that align with your specific goals and risk tolerance, we invite you to reach out to Curtis Herbolich, your HVS Northern California hospitality expert.

-Curtis Herbolich is a Project Manager in the HVS San Francisco office.
+Curtis Herbolich is a Senior Associate in the HVS San Francisco office.
 He graduated from Boston University in May 2023 with a Bachelor of Science in Hospitality administration and a concentration in Real Estate Development.
 Before joining HVS in 2023, Curtis gained hotel experience with Hyatt’s UK Acquisitions and Development team.
 Contact Curtis at 1 (650) 464-1766 or [email protected].

 0 Comments